nfergu/popstrat/blog/bdgblog.md

 In this post, we have shown how to combine ADAM and Apache Spark with H2O's deep learning capabilities to predict an individual's population group based on his or her genomic data.
 Our results demonstrate that we can predict these very well, with more than 99% accuracy.
-Our choice of technologies makes for a relatively straightforward implementation, and we expect that it will be very scalable.
+Our choice of technologies makes for a relatively straightforward implementation, and we expect it to be very scalable.

 Future work could involve validating the scalability of our solution on more hardware, trying to predict a wider range of population groups (currently we only predict 3 groups), and tuning the deep learning hyper-parameters to